Gastrointestinal Cancer Services

 Experienced gastrointestinal oncology team

-UCI Health's highly experienced gastrointestinal oncology team has developed many breakthrough procedures and treatments, including:
+The highly experienced gastrointestinal oncology team with the UCI Health Digestive Disease Institute (DHI) has developed many breakthrough procedures and treatments, including:

 - Endoscopic ultrasound (EUS) for the early diagnosis and pre-operative staging of gastrointestinal cancers